timothymodel/disttestr/README.md

 # disttestr
-A simple R package to estimate and neatly present distribution statistics.
+An R package to estimate and neatly present distribution statistics for univariate data.

 The package includes two functions.
 The function **DistribTest()** runs distribution tests and presents results.
 The function **ModalityTest()** runs modality tests and presents results.